What to Major in to Become a Psychiatrist: Degree Options

 At the bachelor's degree level, psychiatry majors are not available.
 Individuals interested in becoming psychiatrists may wish to study psychology or a science-related major such as biology.
 This learning must be complemented by a set of pre-medicine courses to qualify aspiring psychiatrists for medical school.
 Students can apply to medical school after earning a bachelor's degree that satisfies pre-medicine studies.

 The Doctor of Medicine program lasts four years and includes both traditional coursework and intensive clinical training.
-In the first two years, students complete courses in anatomy and physiology, biochemistry and other foundational courses while they work directly with patients to promote individual and public health, diagnose illnesses and treat disease.
+In the first two years, students complete foundational courses while they work directly with patients.

 The third year of a medical school program is known as the clerkship year, in which students work at clinical sites and complete rotations in the areas of obstetrics and gynecology, family medicine, pediatrics, surgery and psychiatry.
 The fourth year prepares individuals for the psychiatric residency, and students work with physician advisors who help to ease the transition from medical student to resident.
 Upon earning an M.D.
 (Doctor of Medicine), individuals must satisfy licensing requirements and complete a residency in psychiatry, which culminates in board certification.